MLNdlovu/VOICE-ASSISSTANT-CALENDAR/README.md

    Open [http://localhost:5000](http://localhost:5000) in your browser.

 ## Voice Commands Examples
-- "Book a slot on 2025-11-20 at 10:30 for Python help"
+- "Book a slot on 2025-11-20 at 10:30"
 - "Cancel my booking on 2025-11-20 at 10:30"
 - "Show me upcoming events"
 - "Help"

 ## AI Assistant Examples
-- "Suggest the best time for a code clinic next week"
+- "Suggest the best time for a meeting next week"
 - "Summarize my meetings for today"
 - "Draft a follow-up email for my last event"